 5.2 Elections will be announced at the Spring MIST meeting and voting must begin within two months of the Spring MIST meeting.
-Two slots on MIST council will be open in a given normal election year.
+Two slots on MIST council will be open in a given normal election year, alongside the student representative.

 5.3 In a normal election the MIST council will appoint one (or more) member(s) of the MIST community to act as returning officer.
 The returning officer will not be eligible for election to MIST council and can be a current member of MIST council who is not seeking re-election.